Community Engagements

 2023

-With Iran’s failure to submit to binding arbitration, the case of PS752 was expected to be referred to the International Court of Justice in The Hague after June 28, 2023.
-The Forum on Justice was held to discuss this historic development, featuring families, lawyers, and officials and was streamed across social media outlets for public engagement.
-Following the form, a rally was held in Toronto to stand in solidarity with the important milestone and the long road ahead.
+The Forum on Justice was held to discuss the historic development, where the PS752 case was referred to the ICJ, featuring families, lawyers, and officials and was streamed across social media outlets for public engagement.
+Following the forum, a rally was held in Toronto to stand in solidarity with the important milestone and the long road ahead.

 Families of the victims of Flight PS752 gathered in Shahidshahr, the site where the Islamic Republic shot down the passenger plane.
 In a heartfelt tribute, they planted six trees in memory of the 176+1 passengers, symbolizing the enduring legacy of their loved ones.
 This act of remembrance stands as both a testament to their loss and a reaffirmation of their ongoing pursuit of justice.